amanarora9848/unige-rt1-assignment1/README.md

 - User input to set the driving and turning speed of the robot can be accepted and integrated into the code.

-- The movement of the robot can be made smoother, and the execution time can be reduced.
+- The movement of the robot can be made smoother by calculating appropriate gain for accuracy and adding (or reducing) small amount of "power" on every iteration upto a desired value, instead of setting it to desired value, and the execution time can be reduced.
+However, this method was observed to be a little prone to errors, so skipped for now.

 - There could be more precision in how close to the gold token does the robot drop the silver token.